 # French Drain vs. Perimeter Drain: Which Does Your BC Home Need?

-Water is essential for life, but it can be a homeowner’s worst enemy when it starts to pool around their foundation.
-In a province like British Columbia, known for its significant rainfall, managing water effectively is not just a good idea, it’s a necessity.
-Poor drainage can lead to a host of problems, from a damp, musty basement to serious structural damage.
-Fortunately, there are effective solutions to keep your home dry and protected.
-Two of the most common are French drains and perimeter drains.
-But what’s the difference, and which one is right for your BC home?
+Water is the enemy of any home.
+In a region like British Columbia’s Lower Mainland, with its abundant rainfall and damp climate, protecting your home’s foundation from water damage is not just a good idea—it’s a necessity.
+Uncontrolled water can lead to a host of problems, from a damp, musty basement to serious structural damage that can compromise the integrity of your entire house.
+Fortunately, there are effective solutions to manage this constant threat.
+Two of the most common and effective drainage systems are French drains and perimeter drains.
+But what’s the difference between them, and more importantly, which one is right for your BC home?

 How a French Drain Works